 There are many content styling tools which we call "snippets" that you can use to make this content special, look good, mobile-friendly and accessible.
 Check out our Snippets Showcase to see what tools are already available to you.
 (For you Excel sheet-ers, there are some great table snippets which are completely accessible and mobile-friendly.)

-You can link to your documents using our Accessible Document Snippet, provided you have
+You can link to your documents using our Accessible Document Classes, provided you have

 - made the document to meet or exceed WCAG 2.0 AA document standards on its own,

-- included the contents of the document in the web page, meeting accessibility standards,
+- included the contents of the document in the webpage where this document is linked, which meets accessibility standards, and is our preferred method, or

 Check out a walkthrough example of how to do this if you would like a more detailed explanation.